LabShengLi/nanome/README.md

 ## Reference
 Detailed results can be found in our preprint.
 Please cite our preprint below if you are interested in our pipeline:

-Yang Liu, Wojciech Rosikiewicz, Ziwei Pan, Nathaniel Jillette, Aziz Taghbalout, Jonathan Foox, Christopher Mason, Martin Carroll, Albert Cheng, Sheng Li. **DNA methylation calling tools for Oxford Nanopore sequencing: a survey and human epigenome-wide evaluation.** bioRxiv, 2020.
+Yang Liu, Wojciech Rosikiewicz, Ziwei Pan, Nathaniel Jillette, Ping Wang, Aziz Taghbalout, Jonathan Foox, Christopher Mason, Martin Carroll, Albert Cheng, Sheng Li. **DNA methylation calling tools for Oxford Nanopore sequencing: a survey and human epigenome-wide evaluation.** bioRxiv, 2020.
 Online at https://doi.org/10.1101/2021.05.05.442849.